trevordevore/levure/README.md

 1. if an sAppA script local exists and the stack is running in the development environment  then use values from that.
 It means the app has been packaged.
 Otherwise load the `app.yml` file, searching first alongside the `standalone.livecode` stack file and then directly within any folders that are alongside the `standalone.livecode` stack.
 If `app.yml` is not found then app cannot be loaded.
 2. Process any command line arguments using the `app_files_and_urls` helper.
 3. Load `app.livecodescript` from folder containing the `app.yml` file.
 4. Load helpers.
 By default any helpers in a folder named `helpers` that sits alongside the `levure.livecodescript` file or the `app.yml` file will be loaded.
-You can configure additional folders where helpers are located using the `helper source folders` config property. ` All externals, libraries, backscripts, and frontscripts will be loaded into memory.
+You can configure additional folders where helpers are located using the `helper source folders` config property. ` All externals, extensions, libraries, backscripts, and frontscripts will be loaded into memory.
 The ui stacks will be added to the list of stackFiles to be assigned to `app` stack. `PreloadExternals` message is sent to `app` stack so that developer can add or remove from list of externals prior to loading.*
 8. Add list of stacks defined in `components` key in config file to stackFiles list.
 5. Load app libraries and start using.
 6. Load app backscripts and insert.